 Amazing Grace 250 - The Countdown Begins

-All eyes are set to be on Olney in 2023, when the town will be at the centre of commemorations to mark the 250th anniversary of one of the world’s most beloved hymns, ‘Amazing Grace’.
+All eyes are set to be on Olney from July 2022 to July 2023, when the town will be at the centre of commemorations to mark the 250th anniversary of one of the world’s most beloved hymns, ‘Amazing Grace’.

 Composed by the Reverend John Newton in the weeks leading up to his New Year’s Day service at St Peter & St Paul Church on 1st January 1773, the hymn – in various different musical styles – has gone on to inspire countless people and has even become known in America as the nation’s “spiritual anthem”.

 Explore virtually the Olney of John Newton & William Cowper.
 See inside Rev John Newton’s church of St Peter & St Paul.

 Click on the arrow to start the virtual tour, then use the scroll bar to the right within the tour to find the Start button.